AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 >
 >For further information see also [Understanding Content Fragments and Experience Fragments in AEM](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/content-fragments-experience-fragments-article-understand.html).

->[!CAUTION]
->
->Content fragments are not available in the classic UI.
->
->The Content Fragment component can be seen in the classic UI sidekick, but further functionality is not available.

 >[!NOTE]
 >
 >AEM also supports the translation of fragment content.
 See Creating Translation Projects for Content Fragments for further information.